paradiselabs-ai/windsurf-project/src/content/articles/MCO Protocol - Vibe Code without the 1f9a7025136680988ef7d5b644598edd.md

 After all, I built this because I was frustrated.
 If you’ve felt that same frustration, maybe this can help.

-*d34d is the Lead Developer at ParadiseLabs, where he builds tools for AI orchestration and spends too much time debugging things that should just work.
-Follow ParadiseLabs on Twitter @paradiselabs_ai for more rants about AI development.*
+*d34d is a co-founder and Lead Developer at ParadiseLabs, where he builds tools for AI orchestration and spends too much time debugging things that should just work, damnit.
+Follow ParadiseLabs on Twitter/X [@paradiselabs_ai](https://X.com/paradiselabs_ai) for more rants about AI development.*